By using this site, you agree to the Privacy Policy and Terms of Use.

 When Might It Be Temporarily Okay?

-If you are caught in a genuine emergency — for example, you are travelling and cannot access puppy food — feeding your puppy adult food for 24 to 48 hours is unlikely to cause harm.
-However, you should transition back to puppy food as soon as possible.
+But you should transition back to puppy food as soon as possible.
 For guidance on making dietary changes safely, see our article on how to switch dog food safely.

 Can Adult Dogs Eat Puppy Food?